-DescriptionThe most common way to ride the trails at Hall is to start from the Bitterbrush trailhead, so that's how we've mapped it for this description.
+The most common way to ride the trails at Hall is to start from the Bitterbrush trailhead, so that's how we've mapped it for this description.
 There are two parking lots at this trailhead, and toilets, so most people (including the horseback riders) start here.
 However, this is also the most difficult way to ride Hall.
-Intermediate and beginner riders might choose to start from the smaller trailhead to ride up the Antelope trail.
+Intermediate and beginner riders might choose to start from the smaller trailhead to ride up the Antelope Trail

 , the singletrack begins right at the end of the upper parking lot.
 There's a nice sign there to help you get your bearings.
 Climbing starts almost immediately, but the trail starts off mostly smooth.
 Before long, you'll start riding up and over some small rocks, and the trail will get rockier as you climb.

 About 3/4 of a mile in, the well-known rock garden starts.
 From here, it's a steep climb with frequent big technical moves over rock formations.
-You won't need to be a trials rider to clean this section, but you will need to be a skilled mountain biker with enough fitness to keep your heart from jumping out of your chest.
+You won't need to be a trials rider to clean this section, but you'll need to be a skilled mountain biker with enough fitness to keep your heart from jumping out of your chest.

 There's a bench at the top of this section with a nice view - a perfect spot for a quick snack if you need it.
-Otherwise, continue down a short descent and merge onto the singletrack coming up from the Antelope trail.
-Settle in for a mostly grandual and smooth climb for about a mile and a half up to the Nelson Loop.
+Otherwise, continue down a short descent and merge onto the singletrack (Bitterbrush - Upper Section

-The Nelson Loop can be ridden either direction, although clockwise seems to be the most common.
+can be ridden either direction, although clockwise seems to be the most common.
 You'll climb further to the highpoint at about 6700' where there's a hiker's only trail heading back down to the trailhead and another bench to rest on.
 Here you'll be rewarded with 360 degree views.
 Notably, you'll see Mt.
 Meeker and Longs Peak.
 The rest of the loop from this point is a fantastic descent.

 down to its start and riding back up to the Bitterbrush junction.
 Antelope is a mostly smooth, intermediate trail - it's a fun detour if you've got the energy.

 , you'll bounce your way back down through the Rock Garden, and it's almost all downhill from here back to your car.

 , you'll see small spur trails leading down to the what once was the historic Nelson Ranch.
 You can ride/walk right down to the remains of a home and a grain silo.